selivan/selivan.github.io/_posts/2017-02-07-rsyslog-log-forward-save-filename-handle-multi-line-failover.md

 Now we can easily reboot log server - messages on client will be saved in queue and forwarded later.

-**WARNING:** Message relative order can be disrupted on message transfer from queue after resuming network connectivity(thanks [zystem](https://habrahabr.ru/users/zystem/) for comment).
+**WARNING:** Message relative order can be disrupted on message transfer from queue after resuming network connectivity(thanks [zystem](https://habrahabr.ru/users/zystem/) for the [comment](https://habrahabr.ru/post/321262/#comment_10058004)).
 Rsyslog author [replied](https://github.com/rsyslog/rsyslog/issues/1400#issuecomment-278396567) that it is expected behaviour, details can be found here: http://www.gerhards.net/download/LinuxKongress2010rsyslog.pdf (section 7 "Concurrency-related Optimizations").
 Briefly: attempt to preserve strict message order for multi-threaded processing leads to performance lost because of thread locks; notion of strict message order can have no sense for some of transport types, for multi-thread message generators and receivers.

 ## Failover